-Presented for the Board's review and consideration is the proposed District Academic Calendar for 2018 - 2019.
-The calendar has been developed in accordance with Article IX of the agreement between the District and the RCCD Faculty Association CCA/CTA/NEA.
+Presented for the Board's review and consideration for 2018-2019.
+The calendar has been developed in accordance with Article IX of the agreement between the District and RCCD Faculty Association CCA/CTA/NEA.
 This proposed calendar has summer, fall, winter and spring sessions.

-Proposed 2018 - 2019 Academic Calendar
+Proposed 2018-2019 Academic Calendar